 The Lao Sausage is not so different to the famous Chiang Mai Sausage next door in Thailand (Lanna Food).
 A meat treat which fuses the regions signature flavours with sours of lemongrass and kaffir lime and the fiery kicks of chillies and galangal.
 Fused together with minced pork and pressed into skins.
 Lao Sausages can often be seen drying at roadsides or strung up at local markets.
 Unlike the Sai Oua of Lanna Thai food the Laos Sausage comes served with a tasty dry chilli dip (Nam Cheo) and of course sticky rice.
 A serving of Sai Oua costs roughly 20,000 Kip or 80 Baht.

-The Lao equivalent to beef Jerky.
+The Lao equivalent to beeg Jerky (also commonly found with pork).
 Not overly exciting but Sien Savanh do make great for nibbling on travels and are often found at bus stations or pit stops along the way.
-Sien Savanh are small bites of beef, marinated in dark soy, oyster sauce, garlic, pepper and palm sugar.
+Sien Savanh are small bites of pork, marinated in dark soy, oyster sauce, garlic, pepper and palm sugar.
 Occasionally with sprinkles of sesame seeds.
 The marinated beef is left to dry in the sun, catching rays to find the perfect glaze.
 A quick grilling at roadside street food vendors adds a smokey flavour and the result is a chewy, sticky, nibbletastic beef snack.
 Sien Savanh come hand-in-hand with a bag of sticky rice and if lucky a spicy tomato chilli dip (Jaew Mak Len).
 A quick bag costs 10,000 Kip or 40 Baht.

-I always thought ‘Amazing French Food in Laos’ was a myth and when coming next to Beer Lao t-shirts, tubing and backpackers it is hard not to be skeptical.
-But it is true Laos does have some top notch French Food.
-Not just roadside baguettes and Vietnamese style crepes I am talking about actual French Restaurants.
+I always thought ‘Amazing French Food in Laos’ was a myth and when coming next to Beer Lao t-shirts, tubing and backpackers it is hard not to be sceptical.
+But it is true Laos does have some top-notch French Food.
+Not just roadside baguettes and Vietnamese-style crepes I am talking about actual French Restaurants.
 While obviously the food is more expensive than local Lao food it is well worth paying the extra.
 You are still paying a fraction of what you would in France.
 Coming from the pretension and overpriced wine of Thailand – Laos has become my sanctuary for affordable fine dining.

 One of the most sought after beers in Southeast Asia, a favourite with Southeast Asia’s backpackers and now found exported through Europe.
 Beer Lao is hard to avoid in Laos and is said to have 99% share of the beer market in Laos.
 It is everywhere and as far as beer goes it’s not so bad.
 If bored of the regular Beer Lao (as you will be) you can always try Beer Lao Black brewed with a roasted malt or Beer Lao Gold more expensive but not more delicious.
 Big Bottles of Beer Lao (640ml) cost roughly 10,000 Kip or 40 Baht.
 Perfect for sunsets on the Mekong.